danthegoodman1/DurableStreams/README.md

 PubSub doesn't hold an infinite history, and queues don't let consumers operate in full isolation (nor have infinite history).

-You need streams if you want a log that can persist for long durations, and handle starting consuming from 3 months ago.
+You need streams if you want a event that can persist for long durations, and handle starting consuming from 3 months ago.

 ## Differences from Kafka-like systems